-Happy Hormones is the result of over 20 years of treating hormonal conditions and observing reactions to different treatments.
-Through trial and error, it was observed that other glands were involved, which typically weren't considered as part of hormonal imbalances.
+Happy Hormones is the result of over 25 years of treating hormonal conditions and observing reactions to different treatments.
+Through trial and error, I observed how women respond to different dietary and lifestyle changes, nutritional medicines and phytomedicines.
+Through experimentation, I understood that the whole body had to be taken into consideration, not just hormones.

 The following diagram is of the body's own hormone control centre, the hypothalamus/pituitary axis which is where all major sex hormones are controlled in the body.
-There are several ingredients in Happy Hormones which control this centre.
+It is a very complex system and the best way to assist the body is to allow the body to balance itself.

 How the ingredients in Happy Hormones work together